fatthemes/user-meta-shortcode/Daily_Report.md

 It will take me a while to get used to shortcode and WordPress plugins.
 I will get to editing/writing new code as soon as I get the hang of WordPress first.
 It might take a couple of days, so I hope it is not a problem.

 Time spent (IST) - 1:30pm - 8pm (half an hour coffee break)

-September 8th, 2021

-Work done -
-1. Checked the Gutenberg example repository
-2. Checking the existing plugins for required functions to incorporate/ modify them for required functionality
-3. Working on writing a custom plugin for WordPress

-Work plan -
-1. For checkboxes - basic php code incorporated in a plugin with shortcode, look for plugins that provide checkboxes for users to select
-2. For getting User Data - user-meta-shortcode file or some variation of it, or custom program with get_user_data() to access individual fields
-3. Merging them so that only those data fields are displayed that the user checked themselves

-Time spent (IST) - 8am - 12pm, 1pm - 7pm

-September 9th, 2021

-Work Done -
-1. Checked out Gutenberg form plugin as the form builder for site.
-It has been especially designed for working with Gutenberg editor and can be used to easily build forms.
-Unfortunately, I could not figure out how to retrieve that data using code to utilise it
-2. Built php form with checkboxes for the display.
-It will need to be further merged with other codes to obtain user metadata.
-3. Looked into CSS and Javascript for WordPress

-Queries -
-Do you want only custom written php plugins for functionality? or are you open to mixing existing plugins, and using a combination of CSS and JavaScript to show and hide elements?
-Another way to implement the objective can be simply adding hide buttons for each data field and hiding the data when it is clicked.
-I am not sure if we can get the same functionality in WordPress, but I would look into it.

-Time Spent(IST) - 9am - 1pm, 2pm - 6pm